Palm Sunday / Shabbat ha gadol

 Jesus was observed and tested for 5 days by the people and the religious leaders.

-On the 5th day, the 14th of Nisan, the lamb had to be slaughtered and the blood smeared on the doorposts in Egypt and later in Jerusalem on the altar.
+On the 5th day, the 14th of Nisan, the lamb had to be slaughtered, the blood smeared on the doorposts in Egypt and later in Jerusalem on the altar.

 On the 14th of Nisan and at the same time as the lambs were slaughtered, Jesus died on the cross!